Category Archives: Danish Royals

 When she reached the altar, Margrethe leaned in as Henri planted a kiss on her cheek.
 The ceremony was brief for a royal wedding, but typical for such services in the Danish Lutheran Evangelical Church.
 Along with the couple’s exchange of vows and a sermon, the congregation sang two hymns.
 Margrethe admired the ring after Henri placed it on her finger, then turned around to give a smile to her parents.

-As the wedding ceremony drew to a close, the new couple turned to bow and curtsey to the King and Queen as the bridesmaids again straightened Margrethe’s train and dress.
-Margrethe and Henri exited the church to “Toccata from Symphony No. 5” amid a 21 gun cannon salute, crowds of spectators throwing confetti and rice, and the bells of Holmens Kirke ringing around them.
-A 252 gun salute was fired at the close of the service, accompanied by a group of jets forming the letters “M” and “H” in the sky over Copenhagen.
+As the wedding ceremony ended, the new couple turned to bow and curtsey to the King and Queen as the bridesmaids again straightened Margrethe’s train and dress.
+Margrethe and Henri exited the church to “Toccata from Symphony No. 5” amid a 21-gun cannon salute, crowds of spectators throwing confetti and rice, and the bells of Holmens Kirke ringing around them.
+A 252-gun salute was fired at the close of the service, accompanied by a group of jets forming the letters “M” and “H” in the sky over Copenhagen.
 Margrethe gave Henri a daisy from her bouquet as the couple climbed into the coach to head to Amalienborg.

 The Wedding Attire